OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 # Configuring the MicroProfile Reactive Messaging connectors for Kafka

 The **system** and **inventory** services exchange messages with the external messaging system through a channel.
 The MicroProfile Reactive Messaging Connector API makes it easy to connect each service to the channel.
 You just need to add configuration keys in a properties file for each of the services.
 These configuration keys define properties such as the name of the channel and the topic in the Kafka messaging system.
-Open Liberty includes theÂ **liberty-kafka** connector for sending and receiving messages from Apache Kafka.
+Open Liberty includes the **liberty-kafka** connector for sending and receiving messages from Apache Kafka.

 The system and inventory microservices each have a MicroProfile Config properties file to define the properties of their outgoing and incoming streams.